DillonKyleDev/ISS-Travel-Guide/iss_travel_guide/README.md

 "An unofficial travel guide that lets you follow the International Space Station on its journey around the world!
 Visit all the places it's likely to recommend! *wink*"
 -------------------------------------------------------
 ## A little more context ##
-After getting the project to that point though, I felt it needed an interactive element, so I started thinking of clever ways to take this project a step further.
+After getting the project to the initial idea, I felt it needed an interactive element, so I started thinking of clever ways to take this project a step further.
 Enter reverse geocoding!
 I had the idea to use reverse geocoding, (which I had yet to discover the name of), to plunk in some coordinates and get some nearby locations back.

 This application uses three different APIs to achieve all of its goals, although two would have been sufficient!